-Moving through Canada’s boreal forests, woodland caribou are a sign of intact wilderness.
-Caribou have been shown to be incredibly sensitive to disturbances like roads and clearings.
+Moving through boreal forests, woodland caribou are a sign of intact wilderness.
+Caribou are incredibly sensitive to disturbances like roads and clearings.
 Along with losing food and shelter, disturbances through the forest allow wolves to travel and hunt caribou much easier, which increases predation rate on caribou.
 Every bit of forest we permanently remove for industrial activities is a piece of forest that caribou can no longer call home and another kink in the system further altering predator and prey dynamics.

 But, the system isn’t broken just yet, and we can turn this around for caribou.

 With the establishment of Canada’s Species At Risk Act (SARA) in 2003, woodland caribou became a protected species under federal law.